wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 This problem often occurs when Jetpack plugin is installed.

-= How do I display the contact form on my page/post? = To put the contact form on your page, add the text:
+= How do I display the contact form on my page/post? =

+To put the contact form on your page, add the text:
 `[cscf-contact-form]`

 The contact form will appear when you view the page.

+= When I use the style sheet that comes with the plugin my theme is effected =

+It is impossible to test this plugin with all themes.
+Styling incompatibilities can occur.
+In this case, switch off the default stylesheet on the settings screen so you can add your own styles to your theme's stylesheet.

 = Can I have this plugin in my own language? =